Early Conditioning, Socialization & Training

-The moment our puppies are born they are cared for and nurtured with love.
-While in our care, we ensure that emotional support and human connection are incorporated daily.
-When the pups 3-16 days old, we integrate Early Neurological Stimulation (ENS) to help shape their neurological development.
+The moment our puppies are born they are cared for and nurtured in our home with love.
+We are intentional to provide emotional support and incorporate human connection daily.

-As we work with our pups, other Puppy Culture practices are integrated.
-Watch them engage in activities for early neurological stimulation in the video clip below, and can find out more about Puppy Culture in this short video.
+As we work with our pups, other Puppy Culture practices are integrated including the introduction of toys designed to promote early neurological stimulation.
+Watch them engage with one of these toys in the video clip below, and find out more about Puppy Culture in this short video.

-When the pups are 7 weeks old, both our certified dog trainer Luke Scanlon (CPDT-KA) of Copper Clover Dog Training and our Therapy Dog trainer Rae McCorcle (Hearts for Paws) help administer the Volhard Puppy Aptitude Test (PAT) for each pup.
-The results are used as a tool for training after puppies go home and Luke begins working with our families.
-And, Luke is also our “Mid-Woof”, so he is one of the first to meet most of our puppies!
+When the pups are 7-weeks old, both our certified dog trainer Luke Scanlon (CPDT-KA) of Copper Clover Dog Training and our Therapy Dog trainer Rae McCorkle (Hearts for Paws) help administer the Volhard Puppy Aptitude Test (PAT) for each pup.
+The temperament testing results are used as a tool for training after puppies go home and Luke begins working with our families.

 Socialization

-Once our puppies go their forever homes their socialization protocols continue.
-We provide many suggestions for opportunities to expose the puppies to safe interactive opporutnities.
+Once our puppies go to their forever homes, their socialization protocols continue.
+We provide many suggestions for opportunities to expose the puppies to safe, interactive opportunities, including the weekly training sessions with Luke once they are 12-weeks old, with bonus puppy reunions at each session.
 Here is one of our 9-week-old pups at Lowe’s Garden Center helping pick out some plants.

 Obedience Training